Classic Motorcycle Build

 1962 Sportster XLCH

 There were early and late 1962 XLCH models, before or after engine number 2549.
-The differences were minor, such as an oil level dipstick added to the oil tank cap.
+One of the differences was an oil level dipstick added to the oil tank cap on later models.
 A tachometer became a factory option this year.

 For the first five years of production, the XLCH model had no ignition key.
-In 1963, a key was fitted to the top of the magneto.
+In 1963, a key was fitted to the top of the magneto on CH models.

 1966 Sportster

-All Sportster models from 1957 through 1965 came with a Linkert DC carburetor.
+All Sportster models from 1957 through 1965 were factory-fitted with a Linkert DC carburetor.
 These were replaced by the Tillotson carb in 1966.
 The oval-shaped "ham-can" air cleaner, brought about by federal emission laws, first appeared in 1966.

 With newly designed "P" cams, the 1966 XLCH produced 15% more power than the previous year.